semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 ## Job and block limits {#limits}

-Semaphore enforces a few limits to prevent misconfigured jobs and runaway processes from using all the resources in your organization.
+Semaphore enforces a few limits to prevent misconfigured jobs and runaway processes from consuming too many resources.

 This section describes the limits that Semaphore applies to jobs and blocks.
-See [pipelines limits](./pipelines#limits) to see limits that apply to pipelines.
+See [pipelines limits](./pipelines#limits) to see limits that for pipelines.

 ### Job duration {#job-duration}